bruPav/Virall/README.md

 - Kaiju team for taxonomic classification
 - CheckV team for viral genome validation
 - VOG team for viral protein annotation
-- This software was developed by Dr. Aurora Britania Diaz Fernandez and Bruno Pavletic, Msc
+- This software was developed by Dr. Aurora Britania Diaz Fernandez and Bruno Pavletic, Msc together in collaboration with Nidia Trovao, PhD and Prof. Windy McNerny

 ## Changelog